cereniyim/fraud-detection-app/README.md

   }
 ]
 ```
-Each dictionary item in the output is unique per `transaction_hash` and `token`, so you might get duplicate transactions
+Each item in the list is unique per `transaction_hash` and `token`, so you might get duplicate transactions in the
-in the results.
+results.

 **To stop the app**
 ```shell script